fenquen/leveldb/doc/index.md

 of more memory usage.
 We recommend that applications whose working set does not fit in memory and that do a lot of random reads set a filter policy.

-If you are using a custom comparator, you should ensure that the filter policy you are using is compatible with your comparator.
-For example, consider a comparator that ignores trailing spaces when comparing keys.
+If you are using a custom internalKeyComparator, you should ensure that the filter policy you are using is compatible with your internalKeyComparator.
+For example, consider a internalKeyComparator that ignores trailing spaces when comparing keys.
-`NewBloomFilterPolicy` must not be used with such a comparator.
+`NewBloomFilterPolicy` must not be used with such a internalKeyComparator.
 Instead, the application should provide a custom filter policy that also ignores trailing spaces.
 For example: